rumeysaai/Signuture_Forgery_Detection/TRAINING_PARAMETERS.md

 The training in GUI has the following features:

 1. **Early Stopping**
-   - Stops if no improvement for 10 epochs
+   - Stops if no improvement for `patience` epochs (default: 10)
-   - Saves the best model
+   - Saves the best model automatically
+   - Prevents overfitting

 2. **Learning Rate Reduction**
    - Reduces learning rate if improvement stops